 - 2. Antigen types on donor that are historical or unconfirmed by the blood supplier (testing was not performed on current donation or obtained from Versiti Antigen Query) will be considered preliminary and may not be crossmatched for a patient who has the corresponding clinically significant antibody unless / until the unit has been tested and found to be antigen negative at Corewell Health.
 Note: Unconfirmed units may be emergency issued if necessary. - 3.
-All unconfirmed antigen types that are not tested at Corewell Health will be documented as a preliminary result in the computer.
+All unconfirmed antigen types that are not tested at Corewell Health will be documented as preliminary in the BBIS.
 The units will have the Unit Antigen Label attached with a notation that the preliminary results were provided by a reference lab. - 4.
-Patient antigen results (including molecular genotyping) are documented in the blood bank computer system upon receipt.
+Patient antigen results (including molecular genotyping) are documented in the BBIS upon receipt (Patient/Order / Patient Search / Extended Typings tab).
 Verify that the results agree with previously documented results.
 If a molecular report is received add a comment to the patient's record indicating that we have a molecular report and save a copy of the molecular report in the designated reference laboratory file / folder in the department.
+The report should also be saved to the patient's record in the HIS and/or BBIS per site specific policy.